SharifdotG/Editorials/2023/UAP Junior Programming Contest 2024 (1-1 to 2-2)/Editorials/C - উল্টা-পুল্টা 🔄️.md

 ## Problem Approach

-The problem requires reversing a given sequence of integers.
-To achieve this, we need to read the sequence, store it in an array, and then print the elements in reverse order.
+The problem requires reversing a given array.
+The solution involves iterating through the array from the end to the start and printing its elements in reverse order.

-### Code Explanation
+## Code Explanation - C

-#### C Implementation

 ```c
 #include <stdio.h>